Adam Schiff: California State Senate (1996–2000)

-U.S. House of Representatives
+U.S. House of Representatives (2001–2024)

 Elections

-In 2000, Schiff challenged Rogan, then the incumbent, in what was then California's 27th congressional district.
+In 2000, Schiff challenged James E. Rogan, the incumbent, in what was then California's 27th congressional district.
 The district had once been a Republican stronghold but had been trending Democratic since the early 1990s.
 In what was the most expensive House race ever at the time, Schiff unseated Rogan, taking 53% of the vote to Rogan's 44%.
 He became only the second Democrat to represent this district since its creation in 1913.

 After the 2000 census, the district was renumbered the 29th and made significantly more Democratic.
-As a result, Schiff has never faced another contest nearly as close as his 2000 bid, and has been reelected 11 times.
+As a result, Schiff never faced another contest nearly as close as his 2000 bid, and was reelected 11 times.
 His district became even more Democratic after the 2010 census, when it was renumbered the 28th and pushed into Los Angeles proper.
 Even before that, none of his Republican challengers had cleared 35% of the vote.

 In 2010, Schiff defeated Tea Party–backed Republican John Colbert for a sixth term.
 In 2012, he defeated Republican Phil Jennerjahn.
 In 2014, he defeated independent candidate Steve Stokes.
 In 2016, he defeated Republican candidate Lenore Solis.

 In 2018, Schiff initially competed in the primary with Democratic challenger Kim Gruenenfelder.
 After Gruenenfelder dropped out of the race, Schiff defeated Republican nominee Johnny Nalbandian.

 In 2020, Schiff faced a crowded primary, which included Republican attorney Eric Early and Democratic drag queen Maebe A. Girl.
 He won the primary with a majority of the vote, with Girl and Early in a close race for second.
-Early was finally determined to have advanced to the general election on March 27, 2020.
+On March 27, Early was finally determined to have advanced to the general election.
 Schiff easily won the general election.

 After the 2020 census, Schiff's district was renumbered the 30th and made more Democratic.
 In January 2022, Schiff announced he would run for reelection in the new 30th district.
 He defeated Girl with 71% of the vote.

-In lieu of running for a 13th term, Schiff is running to succeed Dianne Feinstein in the United States Senate in 2024.
+In lieu of running for a 13th term, Schiff ran to succeed Dianne Feinstein in the United States Senate in 2024, and won.
+In preparation for an appointment to finish the remainder of Feinstein's term, he resigned from the House on December 8, 2024.

 Tenure

 2003 invasion of Iraq

 Schiff voted in favor of the 2003 invasion of Iraq.
-In February 2015, discussing how or whether to tailor Bush-era plans from 2001 and 2002 to fight ISIS, Schiff was asked if he regretted voting to invade.
+In February 2015, discussing how or whether to tailor Bush-era plans from 2001 and 2002 to fight ISIS, he was asked whether he regretted that vote.
 He said: "Absolutely.
 Unfortunately, our intelligence was dead wrong on that, on Saddam at that time.
 The vote set in motion a cascading series of events which have [had] disastrous consequences."